 Australia is surely one of the best countries on the planet to visit if you’re a surfer.
 No matter which coast you visit there is an abundance of fantastic surfing spots to explore.
-Here’s a list of some of the best, including the home beaches of many famous Australian surfers!
+Here’s a list of some of the best surfing beaches in Australia!

 - Noosa Heads is a great place if you’re looking to learn to surf.
 The waves aren’t too harsh, there are plenty of surf schools around and it’s generally not too busy.